-Actually, a lucky coincidence.
-Me and me mates staked out Mr. Douglass the other night and I could hardly believe my eyes when you entered the hall.
-You weren't hard to find after that.
+Me and me mates staked out Mr. Douglass the other night and I could hardly believe my eyes when you walked by.
+You weren't hard to find.

 A bunch of thugs.

 Careful, Elizabeth.
 You're talkin' about me chums.
 That Douglass is one slippery nigger.
 I still can't figure out how he got out.
 But I didn't see you either.
 So perhaps you hold the answer?